Optimal Stationary Synchronization of Heterogeneous Linear Multi-Agent Systems: HETEROGENEOUS LINEAR MULTI-AGENT-SYSTEMS

 with tolerated error $\epsilon_{ij}>0$, $\forall j \in \{1,\ldots,p\}$ and $\forall t \in [0,\infty)$.
-(EBOSS) \end{enumerate} \end{defn} Notice that we compare $\u_i^*(\cdot)$ to any arbitrary control $\hat\u_i(\cdot)$.
+(EBOSS) \end{enumerate} \end{defn} Notice that we compare $\u_i^*(\cdot)$ to any arbitrary control $\widehat\u_i(\cdot)$.
 Hence, we do not impose any restrictions on the class of optimal solutions in \defrefv{def_syn}{def_opt_syn}.
-For exogenous references such as \eqref{eq_syn_traj}, it is proven in \cite{Bernhard2017b} that the solution of an infinite-time LQT-problem is indeed given by a time-invariant control such as \eqref{eq_u-track}.
+For exogenous references such as \eqref{eq_syn_traj}, \cite{Bernhard2017b} proves that the solution of an infinite-time LQT-problem is indeed a time-invariant control such as \eqref{eq_u-track}.
 This leads to an optimal stationary trajectory $\mPi^*\xol(t)$ induced by a static pre-filter $\mGamma^*\xol(t)$, i.e. the pair $(\mPi^*,\mGamma^*)$.
 Clearly, any other choice $(\mPi_i,\mGamma_i)$ besides $(\mPi_i^*,\mGamma_i^*)$ will require an infinite amount of additional cost based on \defrefv{def_syn}{def_opt_syn}.

-\remark \defrefv{def_syn}{def_opt_syn} concentrates on the optimality of the stationary behavior rather than the transition.
-The reason is the limited information.
-Each agent can only access the state $\xol_i$ of a limited number of agents, for which a local optimal transition, see \cite{Bernhard2017b}, cannot be implemented in general.

 \remark In \cite{Kreindler1969}, it is criticized that in infinite-time LQT there is ``no control over the resultant steady-state error''.
-In contrast to \cite{Kreindler1969}, however, we will be able to explicitly consider given error-bounds as in \defref{def_syn}.\ref{def_opt_err_syn}) in the design process by extending the results in \cite{Bernhard2017b}.
+In contrast to \cite{Kreindler1969}, however, we will be able to explicitly consider given strict error-bounds as in \defref{def_syn}.\ref{def_opt_err_syn}) in the design process by extending the results in \cite{Bernhard2017b}.